Athyrium niponicum var. pictum

 Summary

-Athyrium niponicum var. pictum, commonly known as Japanese Painted Fern, is a highly ornamental fern prized for its metallic-toned foliage and graceful, mounding habit.
+Athyrium niponicum var. pictum, commonly known as Japanese Painted Fern, is valued for its metallic-toned foliage and softly mounded form.

 Care